The New Saints F.C.: Merger with Oswestry Town

-In the summer of 2003, the shareholders of Oswestry Town met to approve a merger with TNS.
-The financially weaker club was a close neighbour to TNS, and also played in the League of Wales despite being based across the border in Shropshire.
-The Football Association of Wales (FAW) ratified the merger on 14 August 2003 as did UEFA eventually, despite its initial objection to a merger of two clubs with different governing bodies.
+In 2003 a merger was proposed with Oswestry Town, a financially weaker club and close neighbour to TNS, who also played in the League of Wales despite being based across the border in Shropshire.
+In June the Football Association of Wales approved and ratified the merger on 14 August 2003 as did UEFA eventually, despite its initial objection to a merger of two clubs with different governing bodies.

 The 2003–04 season was trophyless for TNS as they finished runners-up in the League of Wales to Rhyl and were beaten finalists in the Welsh Cup, also to Rhyl.

+Due to problems relating to company and accounting law, despite playing as a merged team, the final merger was not approved by Oswestry's shareholders until December 2004.

 The 2004–05 season proved much more successful, as TNS won a League and Cup double.

 During the 2005–06 off-season, after newly crowned Champions League winners Liverpool were initially denied a place in the next season's competition, TNS offered to play a one-legged tie against the Reds for TNS's place in the first qualifying round.
 After UEFA reached a compromise by which Liverpool were placed in the first qualifying round of the competition, TNS and Liverpool ended up drawn against one another anyway.
 Liverpool won the first leg at Anfield 3–0 thanks to a Steven Gerrard hat-trick.
-In the second leg, played at Wrexham, Gerrard added two goals after coming on as a substitute to Djibril Cissé's opening tally for another 3–0 Liverpool victory.
+In the second leg, played at Wrexham, Gerrard scored two goals after coming on as a substitute, adding to Djibril Cissé's opening goal for another 3–0 Liverpool victory.
 Although defeated, TNS drew praise, most notably for the young Northern Irish goalkeeper Gerard Doherty, of whom Rafael Benítez said: "The goalkeeper saved a lot of goals and for me he was the best player in the two games".